-• A single Snapping Turtle (Chelydra serpentina) was observed in May, 2011.
+A single Snapping Turtle (Chelydra serpentina) was observed in May, 2011.

 Monarch and Snapping Turtle are discussed in Section 5.3.3.
-All mammal species, except for the Myotis spp., detected on the Subject Property are considered common and secure in Ontario (per NHIC S-ranks), and are expected based on the site conditions.
+All mammal species, with the exception of the Myotis spp., detected on the Subject Property are considered common and secure in Ontario (per NHIC Sranks), and are expected based on the site conditions.